The FCC should make accurate location of all wireless calls to 911 a top priority

 As it stands today, location information for wireless calls to 911 placed from many indoor locations (schools, shopping malls, office and commercial buildings, parking garages and apartments) or densely populated urban settings is often unreliable, failing to provide accurate information about the caller’s location – vital information in life-and-death situations where every second counts.

-Please make accurate location of all wireless calls to 911 a top priority.
+Find Me 911 needs your help with “The FCC should make accurate location of all wireless calls to 911 a top priority”.
+Join Find Me 911 and 32,524 supporters today.